andorrax101/BeamSolverCore/README.md

   * etc.

 # Limitations
-* No support (yet) for forces and moments that aren't perpendicular to the beam span
+* Forces and moments that aren't perpendicular to the beam span are not supported
-* No support for non-simply supported beams (although this may change in future)
+* Boundary conditions other than those for simply supported beams aren't supported
 * No support for nonlinear analyses
 * Non-uniformly distributed moments are currently not supported
 * The theoretical basis for this solver uses the bernoulli beam theory, and therefore ignores the effects of shear deformations

-# Usage
+# Usage and Examples
-See user notes (TBD)
+## Sign Convention

-# Examples
+Refer `ANALYSIS_MANUAL.md` for details on the sign convention used by this library.
 ## Concentrated Loads
 Concentrated forces and moments may be defined using the `LoadInstance` object:
 ```java